Allen v G8 Education Limited, S ECI 2020 04339

 The inherent features of a GCO include:

 Although the Court may order a GCO early in the proceeding, the appropriate time for the Court to assess whether the percentage set by the GCO is proportionate may be at the end of the proceeding.

-To obtain a GCO, plaintiffs and plaintiff law firms might be required to provide undertakings to the Court that constrain either seeking to increase the GCO’s percentage at a later date, to give effect to the percentage sought being a “ceiling”.
+To obtain a GCO, plaintiffs might be required to provide undertakings to the Court that constrain either seeking to increase the GCO’s percentage at a later date, to give effect to the percentage sought being a “ceiling”.